 13.2 Scope of Health Services

 13.21 Services available.
 The University has a nationally-accredited health and wellness program.
-Medical care is provided for routine, acute and chronic problems.
+Medical care is provided for routine, acute and chronic issues.
 Additional services are available for contraception, gynecological health care, and limited sexual assault services.
 A community health nurse assists with problems arising from health-related hospitalization and/or health withdrawal and return to campus.
 Other services include: allergy/immunization clinic, medical care for mental health issues, and international travel clinics.
-Clinical support includes laboratory, pharmacy, and radiology departments.
+Ancillary Services include laboratory, pharmacy, and radiology departments.

 The Office of Health Education and Promotion coordinates health promotion activities on campus.
-Provided are: programs and individual/group support to promote healthy lifestyle choices, confidential HIV testing and counseling, nutrition counseling, stress management/wellness counseling, biofeedback, light therapy, massage therapy, smoking cessation services, alcohol and other drug counseling, education and support for students living with chronic illnesses and an extensive resource library.
+Provided are: programs and individual/group support to promote healthy lifestyle choices, nutrition counseling, stress management/wellness counseling, biofeedback, light therapy, massage therapy, smoking cessation services, alcohol and other drug counseling, education and support for students living with chronic illnesses and an extensive resource library.

 13.22 Special services.
 Payment for medical care obtained off campus is the responsibility of the student.
 For exceptions, see 13.31 and 13.33 below.

 13.3 Fees and insurance

 13.31(ad/ss) Fees.
 Students are asked to share the cost of providing for their health care needs.
-This is accomplished through a combination of a required prepaid health fee, insurance, and/or direct payment of fee-for-services.
-The required student health fee covers many outpatient primary care needs, as well as health education and promotion services that are obtained at Health Services.
+This is accomplished through a combination of a required health fee, health insurance, and/or direct payment of fee-for-services.
+The health fee covers all office visits, including many outpatient primary care needs, as well as health education and promotion services that are obtained at Health Services.
 However, charges not covered by the health fee are the responsibility of the student.
 Students should check with the Health Services Business Office with any questions.

 13.311 Fee Policy.
 Payment of the UNH Health Services fee is required of all full-time graduate and undergraduate degree candidates.
 Part-time graduate and undergraduate degree candidate students are charged a partial fee.
 See http://www.unh.edu/business-services/tuitug.html for more information on part-time fees.